Renewal in Hawkes processes with self-excitation and inhibition

-In \eqref{reecriture:tau+}, $E$ depends only on $N^0$ and $(Y_t)_{t\geq 0}$ only on the arrivals and service times of customers entering the queue after time $0$.
+\paragraph{Step 2: Exponential moments of $E$.} In \eqref{reecriture:tau+}, $E$ depends only on $N^0$ and $(Y_t)_{t\geq 0}$ only on the arrivals and service times of customers entering the queue after time $0$.
 A natural idea is then to condition with respect to $E$, and for this it is important to gather estimates on the moments of $E$.
 Since $V_i^0\leq 0$, we have that

 The truncation mentioned in Step 1 implies that the $\widetilde{H}^0_i(A)$ are stochastically dominated by independent random variables distributed as $\widetilde{H}_1$, which we denote by $\bar{H}^0_i(A)$.
 Thus for $t>0$, using \eqref{eq:queueH1tilde},